Father Florian X. Racine

 Father Gary Holmes

 Fr.
-Gary was ordained a priest in June of 2013 in France.
+Gary was ordained a priest on June 29, 2014, in France.
 “Originally from Dublin, I am the youngest of six in an Irish Catholic family.
 Jesus desires to fill us with the Living Water which flows from His Eucharistic Heart.
 To the Samaritan woman at the well, Jesus said: “If only you knew what God is offering and who it is that is saying to you, ‘Give me something to drink,’ you would have been the one to ask and he would have given you living water” (Jn 4:10).
 As a Missionary of the Most Holy Eucharist the words “If only you knew what God is offering” resound very deeply in me.
 In Jesus, truly present in the Most Holy Sacrament, God is offering us everything.
 It is because of this that I desire to consecrate my priesthood to the Eucharist, I desire that many will come to know the “Gift of God” which alone can fill the human heart.
 Jesus wants to satisfy our thirst for the infinite and for happiness.
 This is why He remains with us in the Eucharist.
 He desires also that we render Him love for love in the Sacrament of His Love.
 “I so ardently thirst to be loved by men in the Most Blessed Sacrament that this thirst devours me” (Jesus to Saint Margaret Mary).
 Lord, grant that I may love you passionately and make you loved everywhere.”

 Fr.
 Gary lives in Saint-Maximin-la-Sainte Baume and can be contacted for parish missions in France and Europe.
 Tel : 06 71 99 21 45 – Email : email@example.com